>

 What are the teachers at Tranby like?

 Tranby Sixth is focused on developing your confidence and independence.
 In lessons, your teachers will be helping you to develop those skills: lessons will be structured around debate and critical thinking, not learning by rote.
 Our sixth formers thrive in our environment of mutual respect, and your teachers will support you every step of the way in developing intellectual curiosity.
-They are proud of what our students achieve, and will celebrate your successes every step of the way.
+They are proud of what our pupiis achieve, and will celebrate your successes every step of the way.

 What if I struggle with my courses?